davidaustinm/prefigure/README.md

     apt install nodejs
     ```

 6. For creating tactile graphics to be embossed, you are encouraged to install `rsvg-convert`, which PreFigure uses to convert SVGs into PDFs.
-On a Ubuntu, you can say
+On Ubuntu, you can say

     ```
     apt install librsvg2-bin